rhymeyang/Se/docs/308B/BusinessResilience.md

 Backup media that must be kept on-site should be stored in locked cabinets or storerooms that are separate from the rooms where backups are performed.
 This will help to preserve backup media if a relatively small fire (or similar event) breaks out in the room containing computers that are backed up.

-- **Backup Media Records and Destruction**
-  - To ensure the ability of restoring data from backup media, organizations need to have meticulous records that list all backup volumes in place, where they are located, and which data elements are backed up on them.
+**Backup Media Records and Destruction**<br/> To ensure the ability of restoring data from backup media, organizations need to have meticulous records that list all backup volumes in place, where they are located, and which data elements are backed up on them.
 Without these records, it may prove impossible for an organization to recover data from its backup media library.

 ---